qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 ..........

 ``Raster layer`` [raster]
-  Raster layer in input
+  Raster layer in input.

 ``Band number`` [raster band]
-  If the raster is multiband, choose the band you want to calculate the statistics
+  If the raster is multiband, choose the band you want to calculate the statistics.

-``Vector layer containing the zones`` [vector: polygon] Overlaying vector layer where unique raster values will be appended
+``Vector layer containing the zones`` [vector: polygon] Overlaying vector layer where unique raster values will be appended.

 ``Output column prefix`` [string]
   Optional

-  Prefix string for output columns
+  Prefix string for output columns.

 Output
 ......

 ``Output zones`` [vector: polygon]
-  Output polygon vector layer with unique count of raster values
+  Output polygon vector layer with unique count of raster values.

 .. _qgiszonalstatistics: